-Until now, the use of functions has just limited to a slight change in the shape of program literals.
+For simplicity sake, until now we have restricted the study to 0-ary functions, what has just meant a slight change in the shape of program literals.
 However, one of the most interesting advantages of functional terms is the possibility of constructing nested expressions.
-Consider, for instance, rule (16).
+Consider, for instance, rule (13).
 Clearly, variable X is exclusively used for representing the value of father(Z).
 Thus, it seems natural to replace this auxiliary variable by the functional term father(Z), writing instead:

-$grandpa(father(Z), Y) \leftarrow parent(Z, Y)$
+$$grandpa(father(Z), Y) \leftarrow parent(Z, Y)$$

-Similar steps could be applied to rules (17) and (19), respectively leading to:
+Similar steps could be applied to rules (14) and (16), respectively leading to: